-- 85. It is the respondent Party's assertion that it has passed such legislation, which enables all persons to repossess their property, and that the applicants were not deprived of their rights to return into possession of their property. - 86.
-The Chamber notes that the applicants are the holders of occupancy rights over apartments.
-The Chamber has previously held as follows (case no. CH/96/28, M.J., decision on admissibility and merits of 7 November 1997, paragraph 32, Decisions on Admissibility and Merits 1996-1997): - "...[A]n occupancy right is a valuable asset giving the holder the right, subject to the conditions prescribed by law, to occupy the property in question indefinitely. ...
-In the Chamber's opinion it is an asset which constitutes a "possession" within the meaning of Article 1 [of Protocol No. 1]..." - 87.
-Accordingly, the Chamber considers that the applicants' apartments constitute "possessions" for the purposes of Article 1 of Protocol No. 1 to the Convention. - 88.
-The Chamber considers the failure of the authorities of the respondent Party to allow the applicants to regain possession of the apartments constitutes an "interference" with the right to peaceful enjoyment of that possession.
+107. It is the respondent Party's assertion that it has passed such legislation, which enables all persons to repossess their property, and that the applicants were not deprived of their rights to return into possession of their property.

+108. The Chamber notes that the applicants are the holders of occupancy rights over apartments.
+The Chamber has previously held regarding the occupancy rights over apartments, as follows (case no. CH/96/28, M.J., decision on admissibility and merits delivered on 3 December 1997, paragraph 32, Decisions on Admissibility and Merits 1996-1997):

+"...[A]n occupancy right is a valuable asset giving the holder the right, subject to the conditions prescribed by law, to occupy the property in question indefinitely. ...
+In the Chamber's opinion it is an asset which constitutes a "possession" within the meaning of Article 1 [of Protocol No. 1]..."

+109. Accordingly, the Chamber considers that the applicants' rights in respect of the apartments also constitute "possessions" for the purposes of Article 1 of Protocol No. 1 to the Convention.

+110. The Chamber considers the failure of the authorities of the respondent Party to allow the applicants to regain possession of the apartments constitutes an "interference" with the right to peaceful enjoyment of that possession.
 This interference is ongoing as the applicants still do not enjoy possession of the apartments.

-- 89. The Chamber must therefore examine whether this interference can be justified.
+111. The Chamber must therefore examine whether this interference can be justified.
 For this to be the case, it must be in the public interest and subject to conditions provided for by law.
-This means that the deprivation must have a basis in national law and that the law concerned must be both accessible and sufficiently precise. - 90.
-As the Chamber noted, in the context of its examination of the case under Article 8 of the Convention, Article 7 of the Implementation Law states that the competent administrative organ is obliged to issue a conclusion authorising the execution of the decision within 30 days from the date of a request for such enforcement.
+This means that the deprivation must have a basis in national law and that the law concerned must be both accessible and sufficiently precise.

+112. As the Chamber noted in the context of its examination of the case under Article 8 of the Convention, Article 7 of the Implementation Law states that the competent administrative organ is obliged to issue a conclusion authorising the execution of the decision within 30 days from the date of a request for such enforcement.
 If the request for enforcement was filed before the Implementation Law entered into force, the Chamber interprets Article 7 of that Law to require the competent administrative organ to issue a conclusion at the latest 30 days after the date on which that Law entered into force, i.e. 30 days after 28 October 1999.
 It follows that the failure of the competent administrative organ to decide upon the applicants' requests is contrary to the law.
 This is in itself sufficient to justify a finding of a violation of the applicants' right to peaceful enjoyment of their possessions as guaranteed by Article 1 of Protocol No. 1.
 Accordingly, the right of the applicants under this provision has been violated.